benpiper/mongo-rep-set/README.md

 ## Launch

 Now you're ready to start launching containers.
-You need to launch the secondary and arbiter first so they're ready for the primary to configure them when it starts.
+You need to launch the secondary and tertiary first so they're ready for the primary to configure them when it starts.

 #### Secondary